WilliamRADFunk/react-demo/README.md

 <nbsp><nbsp><nbsp>React.
 There is a specific preset that Babel has established for jsx transformation.<br/>
 <nbsp><nbsp><nbsp>Though, there are other tools to accomplish the packaging of these tools, the<br/>
 <nbsp><nbsp><nbsp>following is done using Node's Package Manager, Webpack, and Gulp.
+<br/><br/>
+The goals of this project are to make a series of small, simple forms (reusable components),<br/>
+one leading into the next (mount, unmount, state changes, accessing and altering &quotstore&quot),<br/>
+and a simple animation at the end to dosplay the result that will cap a novice React project such as this.